Location Atlantida, Hoduras

 The Foundation for Rural Business Development (FUNDER), is a private institution, with legal personality and own property, apolitical, non-profit, provides its services without discrimination for reasons of race, sex, political ideology, religion or any other cause.

-FUNDER support producers and has presence in 17 of the 18 departments of Honduras.
+FUNDER support producers and has a presence in 17 of the 18 departments of Honduras.

 Cuso International terms and conditions allow you to lead a modest and healthy lifestyle while being effective in your placement.
 This support package will cover basic living expenses for one volunteer and is not intended to cover home-based expenses (ex. loans, support payments, etc.) or luxury items such as imported items in placement or international personal travel.